magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLCameraBase/NativeBindings/UnityEngine.XR.MagicLeap.MLCameraBase.NativeBindings.MLCameraCaptureStreamCaps.md

 ---
 title: MLCameraCaptureStreamCaps
-summary: the capabilities for each stream supported by logical camera device  can be queried with mlcameragetdevicecaps.
+summary: the capabilities for each stream supported by logical camera device  can be queried with mlcameragetdevicecaps

 ---